-10.7 kWh/m3(n) as long as the minimum Gross Calorific Value of 10.8 kWh/m3(n) is respected on Interconnection Points

-15.05 kWh/m3(n) if injected gas can be redelivered at IZT/Zeebrugge

 Minus 10 °C if injected gas can be redelivered at IZT/Zeebrugge

-Depending on the injection location, Fluxys Belgium shall determine if mitigation measures are needed to reduce Wobbe Index variations in the gas network, when such variations arise from the connection of that specific Domestic Point for Injection.

-If applicable, the Local Producer shall choose between the available alternatives (reduce O2, CO2 or H2 specifications, addition of C3H8) or choose a combination of such alternatives, to align the Wobbe Index of the gas it produces with the Wobbe Index of the gas circulating in the natural gas network in the vicinity of that Domestic Point for Injection.

-As long as applicable H2 specifications are respected on other Connection Points

-13.69 kWh/m³ as from the 1st of February 2023, subject to a prior notice of 4 weeks.
-Postponed to a later date because delays at the UK-side, new date when it comes into effect will be communicated at least 4 weeks in advance

 Depending on the injection location, Fluxys Belgium shall determine whether lower O2 limits are applicable, in order to protect Loenhout, interconnection points or sensitive customers.

-The Natural Gas redelivered may not contain other elements and impurities (such as but not limited to methanol, condensates, gas odorants) to the extent that the Natural Gas redelivered cannot be transported, stored and marketed in Belgium without incurring additional cost for quality adjustment
+The Natural Gas redelivered may not contain other elements and impurities (such as but not limited to methanol, condensates and, where relevant, gas odorants) to the extent that the Natural Gas redelivered cannot be transported, stored and marketed in Belgium without incurring additional cost for quality adjustment

-The Natural Gas delivered may not contain any added odorants.

-To the extent that in future all gas flows through and into Belgium, which could potentially be impacted by the prospective Shipper’s gas delivery at the border, may accept wider quality specifications, the table above shall be adjusted accordingly subject to compliance with the ranges and values of the applicable European standards as in effect at that time at a European level.
+To the extent that in future all gas flows through and into Belgium, which could potentially be impacted by the prospective Shipper’s gas delivery at the Domestic Point for Injection, may accept wider quality specifications, the table above shall be adjusted accordingly subject to compliance with the ranges and values of the applicable European standards as in effect at that time at a European level.

+At location where the gas cannot reach an Interconnection Point or Loenhout

+Quality requirements apply after application of the Quality Conversion to H Service, where relevant.